PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Concurrent-Collections.md

 There are technically two breaking changes in this RFC:

 1. Adding items to `ConcurrentBag` with `+=` results in the collection being converted into an array.
 1. You can create a command named `~@` in PowerShell, so anyone using that command name will break if we add `~@()` as enclosures.

 I believe both of these are low-risk breaking changes that are worth making so that we can have easier concurrent collection support in PowerShell moving forward.

+### Alternative syntax

+To simplify the syntax somewhat, we could implement `~()` for `ConcurrentBag` and `~{}` for `ConcurrentDictionary`.

+On the plus side, these are shorter and therefore easier to type.
+Also, by removing the `@` character from `~@()`, it becomes a little less like an array (which it is not, since arrays are ordered and you cannot index into a `ConcurrentBag`, which is unordered).

+On the downside, the potential for the second breaking change increases because someone may have created an alias for `~` that means something to them.
+That would only break, however, if they were invoking that command with round brackets with at least one value inside (e.g. `~('something')`).